AndroidDoctorr/.NETInstructorsGuide2020/1GoldBadge/Week1/Day1/CSSCreature.md

 Unlike with our Static HTML Registration Page and our 2 Truths, 1 Lie projects, Codepen does not include the html head.

+For the rest of the day the students can work on their Smiley Face walkthrough and then their CSS Creature.

 CSS Creature Day 1 Assignment - Due Tuesday (Week 1 Day 2) Morning.

 Students can present, or depending on class size you can have them split into groups and choose who presents from the groups.